 As well as knowing what essential information to look for when choosing the best dog food for your pet and their nutritional needs, there are also some frequently used terms on dog food labels that can be useful to understand.
 The most common terms to be aware of include:

 Many dog food recipes indicate that they are grain free, which could be beneficial if your dog has allergies or a sensitive digestive system.
 Any dog food that is made without wheat, corn, rice and other grains is considered to be free of grains.
 But your pooch still needs his carbohydrate hit in his food, so look for alternatives in a grain free ingredient list, such as pea flour and potatoes.
+For more options head over to our guide on grain free dog food.

 While human food labelling has clear regulations on the use of the word ‘organic’, there are currently no equivalent regulations for using the term on pet food and dog food labels.
 The current guidance on pet food claims to be organic are that it must meet the ingredient, production and handling requirements of the USDA’s National Organic Program.
 And that means the dog food must be free of artificial preservatives, coloring and flavoring as well as have no antibiotics and growth hormones in its meat and meat by-product ingredients.
 There should also be no or minimal fillers.
+Take a look at our review of the best organic dog food for more info.

 The term ‘natural’ on a dog food label does not indicate organic.
 It actually refers to the pet food production process and indicates that a formula or ingredient has been processed minimally to maintain as natural state as possible.
 And this means a natural dog food should be free of any artificial additives, colors, flavors or preservatives.